-As well as being located on a campus in one of Europe's most beautiful cities, York is a fantastic institution for students interested in studying History at university level.
+As well as being located on a campus close to one of Europe's most beautiful cities, York is a world-class university with a vibrant History department.

-Our students enjoy the best of both worlds: life at a campus university and access to one of the most attractive historic cities in Britain.
+Our students enjoy the best of both worlds: life at a campus university that is close to one of the most attractive historic cities in the UK.

-The city, about fifteen minutes walk from the main campus, was founded by the Romans as Eboracum in 71 AD, captured and renamed Jórvík by the Vikings in 866 and became York following the Norman Conquest.
-Since then, it has been a major administrative and population centre in the north of England and, in the Minster, boasts one of the largest Gothic cathedrals in Europe - not to mention a pub for every day of the year.
+The city, around a 30 minute walk from the main campus, was founded by the Romans as Eboracum in 71 AD, captured and renamed Jórvík by the Vikings in 866, and became York following the Norman Conquest.
+It boasts one of the largest Gothic cathedrals in Europe, as well as fabulous museums, shops, restaurants, and a pub for every day of the week!

 York has fantastic transport links across the north of England and further afield.
 You can be in London in less than two hours by rail, and there is easy access to international airports.